-Los Angeles Center for Oral & Maxillofacial Surgery is one of the top orthognathic surgery practices in the nation, treating patients from all over Los Angeles, Southern California, and beyond.
+Our Oral & Maxillofacial Surgery office is one of the top orthognathic surgery practices in the nation, treating patients from all over Los Angeles, Southern California, and beyond.
 Orthognathic surgery (also called corrective jaw surgery) is an umbrella term that refers to any procedure that corrects a bite problem or skeletal issue with the upper or lower jaw.
 We have performed thousands of orthognathic surgical procedures working as partners for almost 10 years.
 The goal is to improve the alignment of a person’s bite, facial balance, and increase the size of the airway.

 Patients who suffer from bite alignment problems, discomfort, or other issues can experience a range of benefits.